pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 ### Fetching Data with Upload Pack ###

 For the smarter protocols, fetching objects is much more efficient.
-A socket is opened, either over ssh or over port 9418 (in the case of the git:// protocol), and the linkgit:git-fetch-pack[1] command on the client begins communicating with a forked linkgit:git-upload-pack[1] process on the server.
+A socket is opened, either over SSH or over port 9418 (in the case of the git:// protocol), and the linkgit:git-fetch-pack[1] command on the client begins communicating with a forked linkgit:git-upload-pack[1] process on the server.